StackVista/stackstate-docs/use/analytics.md

 ## The analytics environment

 ??
 Quick description of the screen.
+Cover:
-How do you get here?
-Write a query here, get result here, look at history of queries here (is this for all stackstate users or only current user?) and code examples here.
+- How do you get here?
+- Write a query here, get result here, look at history of queries here (is this for all stackstate users or only current user?), code examples here.

 ![Analytics screenshot](/.gitbook/assets/new_analytics.png)